Why the Murdoch family is secretly battling over succession in an obscure Nevada court | KRDO

 “It is ironic that the establishment media—including the Proposed Intervenors—who have painted Fox and News, and those perceived to control them, as dangers to American democracy and enemies to be stopped now question why sealing is justified based on threats to the Murdoch Family’s safety,” attorneys for one of the family members wrote in a court filing.

-While the court is scheduled to hold evidentiary hearings next week, a decision from the court on media access could come at any time.

-If a judge does agree to unseal the case, it could have major ripple effects for Nevada family courts.
-But not everyone wants these cases to be unsealed.
-Some have argued that sealing family court cases helps protect the privacy of vulnerable people.
-Falconi and others who support open courts have argued that cases can be closed on an individual basis, or specific aspects of a case can be sealed or redacted.
+While some have argued that sealing family court cases helps protect the privacy of vulnerable people, Falconi and others who support open courts have argued that cases can be closed on an individual basis, or specific aspects of a case can be sealed or redacted.

 Falconi is not working with the media coalition, but said he hopes the national media attention on the Murdoch case will tangentially help his mission.